acgetchell/CDT-plusplus/README.md

 - [LGTM] check to ensure you haven't introduced a security vulnerability.
 Look at the [query console] for more details.

+- [Sonarcloud] provides a lot of good suggestions.

 Optional: